nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
 Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2024-02-28 : Two new papers in submission: A follow-up to InterroLang on the conversational examination of self-explaining LLMs (LLMCheckup) and a resource and evaluation paper on instructional explanations in teacher-student dialogues (ReWIRED).
 2023-11-13 : InterroLang will be presented as an in-person poster at BlackboxNLP (Thu, Dec 7, 11:00 AM) and Findings (Sat, Dec 9, 09:00 AM).
 2023-11-03 : Invited talk at [Human-Centric AI group of NEC Labs Europe, Heidelberg](https://www.neclab.eu/research-areas/data-science/human-centric-ai)
 2023-10-08 : "InterroLang: Exploring NLP Models and Datasets through Dialogue-based Explanations" accepted to EMNLP 2023 Findings! 🦁 This is my fourth first-author paper and an implementation of the Mediators precursor paper.